akseidel/pywordletool/README.md

 * These ranking method are essentially of different scales.
 Each should not be compared to each other for any particular word.
 * Word rank represents relative occurrence probability; however, any word matching the filter could be the Wordle word regardless of its rank.

-### Genetic Ranking

-* Genetic Rank is a measure of how related via its letters a word is to other words amongst a word group.
-Each word in a group is assigned a 1x26 vector of 0 or 1 entries that flags whether a letter occurs in that word.
-Those vectors from the word group are summed to result in a 1x26 vector that is counting the letter flags in the word group.
-A word's genetic rank is calculated as the sum product of a word's flag vector and the word group's summing flag vector.
-The word's rank is then increased by each time a letter in that word occurs more than once.
-* Using the highest genetic ranking word minimizes the worst possible Wordle outcome.
-In a simple example consider a word group of three words.
-The worst possible outcome is three guesses.
-If there is one or two highest genetic ranking words in this group, then picking one of those words first reduces the worst possible outcome to two guesses.

 ### Group Optimal

 * Groups are words that match a unique solution clue pattern.
-Thus a group is an abstract that is both the clue pattern and the group of words.
+Thus, a group is an abstract that is both the clue pattern and the group of words.
-* Group Optimal identifies the words in the currently displayed word list that when used as a guess against the word list result in remaining choice lists containing the smallest number of choices.
+* **Highlight Group Optimal** identifies the words in the currently displayed word list that when used as a guess against the word list result in remaining choice lists containing the smallest number of choices.
 * Assuming the various settings have not excluded the solution from the currently displayed word list and considering the solution is a random list member, dividing the list into the smallest choice groups will on average minimize the number of guess required to narrow down to the solution.
-* The group optimal score is calculated as the average of the squared clue pattern group sizes resulting from the guess considered as the solution to which the currently displayed words generate clue patterns.
+* The group optimal score is calculated as the average of the clue pattern group sizes resulting from the guess considered as the solution to which the currently displayed words generate clue patterns.
+*  Optimal group analysis should be performed on the total selection list that contains multiple letters because the analysis is for selecting the solution versus guessing for letter discovery.
+* A separate window opens to report all the group pattern information during the analysis when the **Verbose Report** checkbox is checked.

 ### Wordle Play Strategies